Carter425/OYDREADME/README.md

 For more information please see [Runtime parameters](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/use-your-data?tabs=ai-search#runtime-parameters)

-### Assigning Cognitive Service OpenAI user role of your Azure OpenAI resource to your account for local testing
+### Assigning Cognitive Service OpenAI user role to your account for local testing

 Testing this sample requires that you are logged into Azure CLI and you have Cognitive Services OpenAI User role assigned to you per the prerequisites.
 Detailed instructions are below on how to assign the “Cognitive Service OpenAI user” role to your account.